xmidt-org/tr1d1um/README.md

 The Makefile has the following options you may find helpful:
 * `make build`: builds the Tr1d1um binary in the tr1d1um/src/tr1d1um folder
-* `make docker`: fetches dependencies and builds a docker image for Tr1d1um
+* `make docker`: fetches all dependencies from source and builds a Tr1d1um docker image
-* `make local-docker`: builds a docker image for Tr1d1um assuming dependencies have been fetched
+* `make local-docker`: vendors dependencies and builds a Tr1d1um docker image (recommended for local testing)
 * `make test`: runs unit tests with coverage for Tr1d1um
 * `make clean`: deletes previously-built binaries and object files